bmilcs/odin-project/README.md

 By the end of the year 2022, my goals are:

-* To complete The Odin Project cirriculum.
+* To complete The Odin Project curriculum.
 * To improve my writing and communication skills.
 * To become a full stack web developer.
 * To create a personal web page and portfolio.